selwynpolit/d9book/book/debugging.md

 ```bash
 $ telnet d9book2.ddev.site 9003
 ```
 You should get connection refused.
 If you get a connection (see below) something is listening on port 9003 and you should either disable it or use a different port.
-Note.
-You must set that in both PhpStorm as well as DDEV.
+Note, you must set that in both PhpStorm as well as DDEV.

 This shows a connection succeeding.
 You can try it with PhpStorm listening for a debug connection: